Terms and Conditions of Sale

 Prices of goods

-All prices of products in the e-shop are final, including all taxes.
+All product prices in the e-shop are final, including all taxes, and are displayed in EUR.
+The VAT rate is automatically adjusted to the rate applicable in the selected delivery country.
+The Buyer selects the delivery country from the drop-down menu available on the website while browsing.
 The Seller is a VAT payer.
-The price of the product does not include delivery costs.
-These costs are listed at www.orodian.com/delivery-and-payment-methods, and in the shopping cart before the order is completed, where the Buyer can also see the total price of the order, including delivery costs.
+The product price does not include delivery costs.
+These costs are listed at www.orodian.com/delivery-and-payment-methods and in the shopping cart before completing the order, where the Buyer can also see the total order price including VAT and delivery costs.

 Payment for goods